FegelSamuel/APITesting/README.md

 # RESTfulAPITesting
-Notes for testing and ethically breaking into RESTful APIs.
+Notes for testing and ethically breaking into APIs.

 This is mainly cybersecurity, but I should have notes for an EPICS workshop maybe.